Reventlow/path-to-digital-sovereignty/LaTeX/README.md

 0. If you use Nix: Run `nix-shell` and skip to step 3
 1. Make sure you have Python 3.6+ and LaTeX installed on your system
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the converter: `python convert.py` to compile the PDF
+3. Run the converter: `python convert.py`
-4. The PDF can now be located in the project root as `beredskabsplan.pdf`
+4. The compiled PDF can now be located in the project root as `beredskabsplan.pdf`

 ## Dependencies